Easy recipe of Blueberry Bread Pudding With Cheddar that you can make for any day of the week, brunch, or during the holidays.

 Easy sausage, cranberries, and walnuts stuffing– Great recipe for Thanksgiving!

-Breadcrumb Cake– an interesting recipe that uses dark chocolate and bread crumbs.
+Breadcrumb Cake– is an interesting recipe that uses dark chocolate and bread crumbs.

 - 4 large eggs